woocommerce/woocommerce/readme.txt

 * Tweak - Zones - Match zones with postcodes but no country.
 * Tweak - Zones - Match zones with no regions as 'everywhere'.
 * Tweak - Added view_admin_dashboard cap for disabling the admin access restriction in custom roles.
-* Tweak - Revised stock display based on feedback to hide 'in stock' message if stock management is off.
+* Tweak - Revised stock display based on feedback to hide 'in stock' message if stock management is off and only show available on backorder if notifying customer.
 * Tweak - Allow external product SKUs.
 * Tweak - PT (Portugal) postcode format.
 * Tweak - JP (Japan) postcode format.
 * Tweak - Sort products from the `[product_category]` shortcode by menu order.
+* Tweak - Improve wc_orders_count() performance by running a query to count only posts of the given status.

 = 2.6.1 - 16/06/16 =
 * Fix - Added missing localized format for line taxes in orders screen to prevent total miscalculation in manual orders.